 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
 You are not required by the law to replace your air conditioner.
-Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available for sale.
+Ultimately, your AC will quit running and it will need to be replaced, and only R410a units will be available for sale.

-The most straightforward option is to buy a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
-New AC equipment will also be more efficient and present you superior comfort, helping to reduce your energy costs.
+The best option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment is more efficient and present you superior comfort, helping to reduce your energy costs.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
-While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
-You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely available.
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
+You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely accessable.

 If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.
+Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, which option works best for you.

 The good news